Where would content marketing be today without visual graphics like infographics, graphics, and images?

 Canva is one of the most popular visual content tools and possibly the most multi-purpose one available.
 Social media images, presentations, posters, reports, flyers, banners… if it’s visual, it’s on Canva.

-At Dear Content, this is one of our favourite go-to visual tools for quick content repurposing.
+At Dear Content, this is one of our favourite go-to visual marketing tools for quick content repurposing.

 Plus, you can even share them directly via email, Slack, or to your social media accounts.
-For those who aren’t fans of the 1980s feel of Powerpoint, you can even download your designs in PPT format.
+For those who aren’t fans of the 1980s feel of PowerPoint, you can even create your design online with Canva and download them in PPT format.

-Our favourite feature: Canva’s magic resizing feature, which helps you repurpose images for different content types.
-For example, you can create an image for a blog header and simply resize them to different dimensions for other formats such as banners, instagram posts, etc.
+Our favourite feature: Canva’s magic resizing feature, which helps you repurpose marketing graphics for different content types.
+For example, you can create an image for a blog header and simply resize them to different dimensions for other formats such as banners, Instagram posts, etc.

 Need to create a professional presentation for the impromptu meeting that’s just been called for tomorrow?
 Slidebean has got you covered.

-Slidebean is the cure for marketers who’s had life-scarring experiences with PowerPoint.
+Slidebean is an online design tool and the visual marketing cure for marketers who’s had life-scarring experiences with PowerPoint.

-Slidebean has a host of templates meant for startups.
-So if you’re looking to secure a new round of financing, you can find templates for your pitch deck in Slidebean, which includes models that have been previously used by unicorns.
+Slidebean has a host of visual graphic templates meant for startups.
+So if you’re looking to secure a new round of financing, you can find templates for pitch decks in Slidebean, which includes models that have been previously used by unicorns.

 Our favourite feature: All the icons you select automatically have the same visual style (colour, outline, etc), which saves you editing time and gives your presentations a polished look in minutes.